Taking the pulse of sovereign investors

 "The old playbook no longer works.
 Interest rates no longer drive bond markets in predictable ways, especially in corporate bonds.
 We need new strategies.” — Sovereign Wealth Fund, North America

-This survey was conducted as a precursor to the Invesco Global Sovereign Asset Management Study 2025, which will be published in the summer of 2025.
+The data contained within this article are from a survey conducted between January – March 2025 as a precursor to the Invesco Global Sovereign Asset Management Study 2025, which will be published in the summer of 2025.
+The research was completed using a global audience of 140 sovereign wealth funds and central banks representatives.
+Together, these organizations oversee approximately $22 trillion in assets under management.

+Survey participants experience may not be representative of others, nor does it guarantee the future performance or success of any product.
+The opinions expressed are those of the sovereign wealth funds surveyed and are based on current market conditions and are subject to change without notice.
+These opinions may differ from those of other Invesco investment professionals.
+There may be material differences in the investment goals, liquidity needs, and investment horizons of individual and institutional investors.

+Invesco is not affiliated with NMG Consulting.
+NMG Consulting specializes in research, analytics, and insights for the Investment, Asset Management, Wealth Management, Insurance and Reinsurance Markets.